-The 13th Amendment, ratified in 1865, says: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States.
+The 13th Amendment, ratified in 1865, says: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States.”

-But Americans didn’t call it that, they say; No these Native people they’re different, they’re Savages and America use that narrative and racial difference to justify that violence and that’s the narrative that they rely on to sustain three -centuries of Slavery.
-And don’t think that the great evil of America Slavery was Involuntary Servitude or force slavery, we believe that the real evil of America Slavery is this narrative of racial differences, this ideology of white supremacy that we made up to legitimate the enslavement of African people.
+But Americans didn’t call it that.
+They said; these native people they’re different.
+They’re Savages.
+And America used that narrative and racial difference to justify violence.
+And that’s the narrative that they rely on to sustain three -centuries of Slavery.
+And don’t think that the great evil of America Slavery was Involuntary Servitude or force slavery, we believe that the real evil of America Slavery is this narrative of racial differences, this ideology of white supremacy that we made up to legitimate the enslavement of African American people.

-The Bureau of Justice predicts that 1 in 3 DAS’s male babies born in this country expected to go to prison, one in six Latino boys expected to go to jail or prison, there’s this presumption of dangerousness and guilt.
-And it doesn’t matter rather you are a talented student at Stanford, it doesn’t matter rather you are a Harvard professor, it doesn’t even matter if you’re the President of the United States, you got to deal with burdens that other people don’t have to deal with because your color is black, brown, or red and we’ve got to change the narrative of racial differences if we truly want to be free, and means talking about these things.
+The Bureau of Justice predicts that 1 in 3 DAS’s male babies born in this country are expected to go to prison.
+One in six Latino boys are expected to go to jail or prison.
+There’s this presumption of dangerousness and guilt.
+And it doesn’t matter if you’re a talented student at Stanford.
+It doesn’t matter if you’re a Harvard professor.
+It doesn’t even matter if you’re the President of the United States.
+You’ve got to deal with burdens that other people don’t have to deal with because your color is black, brown, or red and we’ve got to change the narrative of racial differences if we truly want to be free.
+That means we have to start talking about these things.